 Delicacies to sample: Cadwalader’s Ice Creams in Criccieth

 Cadwalader’s Ice Cream is sold all over Wales and is known for its delicious taste and super-secret recipe.
-The 88-year-old business started in the small town of Criccieth and is still serving ice cream to some of the first customers who walked through their doors back in 1927.
+The business started in the small town of Criccieth and is still serving ice cream to some of the first customers who walked through its doors back in 1927.

 History to explore: Conwy

-The small town of Conwy, often referred to as the gateway to Snowdonia, is the best-preserved medieval towns in Wales.
+The small town of Conwy often referred to as the gateway to Snowdonia, is the best-preserved medieval towns in Wales, making it clear why it’s such a popular location.
 Conwy Castle, described as ‘one of the great fortresses of medieval Europe’, was built in the 13th century by King Edward I to subdue the Welsh.

 For little adventurers: Llwchwedd Slate Caverns